DevNishantHub/My-Portfolio/README.md

 The build process combines the CSS files into a single optimized file.
 It works cross-platform (Windows, macOS, Linux) and is compatible with CI/CD environments like Vercel.

+### Deployment

+This project is configured for deployment on Vercel:

+1. Push your code to GitHub
+2. Connect your GitHub repository to Vercel
+3. Vercel will automatically build and deploy your site

+The `vercel.json` file configures the deployment settings.

 ### Project Structure

 - `/dist/css/output.css` - The production-ready CSS file